Christsadi/MixedMessages-JS-project/MixedMessage/README.md

 #### Step 1

-Open the command line Git Bash run the following command pointing to the folder which contains your script.
+Open the command line Git Bash and run the following command, pointing to the folder which contains your script.js file

 `chris@Sadi MINGW64 ~/project-directory node script.js`